ayaegashi/bootcamp-week1-exercises/personal-assistant/README.md

+GitHub repository for this project is in a separate repository: https://github.com/ayaegashi/personal-assistant See live project at: https://ayaegashi.github.io/personal-assistant/

 # Personal Assistant™ Web App

 Over the next few days we'll be learning all about React.
 To apply what we'll learn, you're going to build a Personal Assistant to help manage your Todos.